 Rogers Place and the Edmonton Oilers

-With its stunning curvilinear architecture and an interior that’ll make you think you just stepped onto the Starship Enterprise, Rogers Place is sure to make your jaw drop.
+With its stunning curvilinear architecture and an interior that'll make you think you just stepped onto the Starship Enterprise, Rogers Place is sure to make your jaw drop.
 Home to young phenom Connor McDavid and the Edmonton Oilers hockey team, the arena features state of the art technology including the largest high definition screen in the National Hockey League.
-Rogers Place also regularly welcomes some of the world’s biggest music acts all year long.
+Catch an Oilers game at Rogers Place during the regular season, which runs from October to April each year and some of the world's biggest music acts all year long.

 University of Alberta Botanic Garden